ParasHarnagle/verve_task/README.md

 In docker compose promotions.csv can be mapped from local volume to the service(verve) volume to be replaced after cleanup A better approch can be placed with creating a fileserver to upload the promotions.csv
 ## Usage
+## for "arm64" based archtitecture or mac M series processors, uncomment line number "5" in docker-compose.yml

 This backend application can run via "docker compose".

 ```